valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 - **a.
 Ask ChatGPT:**
   - Screenshot ChatGPT's response and include below.
   - Implement the instructions provided by ChatGPT in Excel or Google Sheets to test if they work.
+To sort the values in a **pivot chart** by descending order in Excel, follow these steps:

+### Step 1: Sort the Pivot Table
+1. **Locate the Pivot Table**: Pivot charts are directly connected to their underlying pivot tables.
+Select the **pivot table** linked to the pivot chart.

+2. **Select the Field to Sort**: Click on any cell in the column of the pivot table that contains the values you want to sort.

+3. **Sort in Descending Order**:
+   - Right-click on a cell in the column.
+   - Choose **Sort > Sort Largest to Smallest**.
+   - Alternatively, use the "Sort & Filter" option in the **Data** tab on the Ribbon and select **Sort Largest to Smallest**.

+4. The pivot table will now display the data in descending order.
+The pivot chart will automatically update to reflect this change.

+---

+### Step 2: Verify and Adjust the Chart
+1. **Check the Chart**: Ensure the pivot chart reflects the updated sort order.
+If it doesn't, double-check that the field you're sorting is the one used for the values in the chart.

+2. **Refresh the Pivot Table**: If changes to the pivot table aren't reflected in the chart, click anywhere in the pivot table, go to the **PivotTable Analyze** tab, and click **Refresh**.

+---

+### Notes:
+- Sorting must be done in the pivot table since Excel pivot charts directly rely on the pivot table’s structure.
+- If sorting is required for a field in the **Row** or **Column** section, you can right-click on that field in the pivot table and apply the same **Sort Largest to Smallest** method.

+These steps ensure your pivot chart visually reflects the desired descending order of values.
 - **b.
 Analysis:**
   - Evaluate the response: Was the explanation clear?
 Did the steps work?
 Were there any errors or missing steps?
   - Suggest how the explanation could be improved, if necessary.